check-spelling-sandbox/Azure-Sentinel/Playbooks/PaloAlto-PAN-OS/PaloAltoCustomConnector/readme.md

 | **List URL filtering security profiles** | Retrieves a list of all URL filtering security profiles in the firewall|
 | **Update URL filtering security profiles** | Updates URL filtering security profiles in the firewall (add/remove objects to the exiting security profile) |<br><br>
 ### Deployment instructions
 1. Deploy the Custom Connector by clicking on "Deploy to Azure" button.
-This will take you to deplyoing an ARM Template wizard.
+This will take you to deploying an ARM Template wizard.
 2. Fill in the required parameters:
     * Custom Connector Name : Enter the Custom connector name (e.g. contoso PAN-OS connector)
     * Service Endpoint : Enter the PAN-OS service end point (e.g. https://{paloaltonetworkdomain}.net)